Curious-Yu/GoogleFrontEnd-Phase2-Lab1-Animal-Trading-Card-WY/README.md

 1. link your stylesheet styles.css to the HTML or else your CSS will not be applied.

-2. give the interesting facts '<div>' a CSS class of animal-info
+2. give the interesting facts div a CSS class of animal-info

 3. italicize the text for the animal's interesting fact